joaoandreotti/buxfox.github.io/_posts/2024-02-13-keeper-htb.md

 passcodes.kdbx: Keepass password database 2.x KDBX
 ```

-There is a [KeePass vulnerability][CVE-2023-32784] that it is possible to retrieve passwords from a memory dump.
+There is a [KeePass vulnerability][CVE-2023-32784] that it possible to retrieve passwords from a memory dump.
 Using a public exploit from [vdhoney][keepass-password-dumper] it's possible to find a list with possible passwords
 ```
 $ dotnet run ~/keeper/KeePassDumpFull.dmp